 Connecting an existing bot to a workflow

 If you want to connect the bot to a workflow down the line so you can make use of the @ commands, simply go back and add the workflow in xMatters.
 When you click Add to Slack, it connects the workflow to your existing app.
-If you get a warning that you're going to overwrite someone's configuration, another person in your Slack workspace might already have done this — ask around to make sure you don't muck up your colleague's work.
+If you get a warning that you're going to overwrite someone's configuration, another person in your Slack workspace might have already done this — ask around to make sure you don't overwrite a configuration that is in active use.

-The bot's @ commands let you look up groups, see who's on call and quickly invite the on-call members of that group to a discussion in Slack.
+The bot's @ commands let you look up on-call groups and services, see who's on call, and quickly invite on-call members to a discussion in Slack.
+You can also look up broadcast groups and invite their members to public channels.

 The first thing you need to do is invite the xMatters bot to your channel.
 Simply type @xMatters hello and hit Enter, and our bot will drop in and say hello.